-where i+ and i- are the currents flowing into the non-inverting and inverting inputs, respectively.
-It is important to note that Equation 2 is valid if and only if negative feedback is used in the op-amp circuit and is sometimes referred to as virtual equality.
-With these assumptions, the circuit can then be analyzed using Kirchoff's current or voltage laws (KCL and KVL respectively).
+where $i^+$ and $i^-$ are the currents flowing into the non-inverting and inverting inputs, respectively.
+It is important to note that Equation (2) is valid if and only if negative feedback is used in the op-amp circuit and is sometimes referred to as virtual equality.
+With these assumptions, the circuit can then be analyzed using Kirchoff's current or voltage laws (KCL and KVL respectively) and Ohm's law.
 Consider the example below that illustrates how these assumptions are validated in the case of the simple voltage follower circuit.